-The year is coming to an end and what a memorable one it’s been for all of us at Euphorie Studios.
+The year is coming to an end.
+It's been a memorable one for all of us at Euphorie Studios.
 At the beginning of 2019, we decided to undergo a rebranding process after over 20 years of being known as Keooula Bridal to our current name, Euphorie Studios.
 Our creative director, Keoula, decided that the team she had assembled was growing to a stage where our name should reflect that; and so Euphorie was born.

-At the start of the year, there were 5 individuals behind the Keooula brand, however, now as we head into 2020, we’re a team of 10 and growing!
-It's been an incredible year for us and not possible without the help and kindness of every single person who has both supported and worked along side us.
+At the start of the year, there were five individuals behind the Keooula brand.
+However, now as we head into 2020, we're a team of 10 and growing!
+It's been an incredible year for us and not possible without the help and kindness of every person who has supported and worked alongside us.
 We're all so grateful to be able to continue to do what we love and share it with the world.

-So, with that said, we wanted to take some time to reflect on what has been a monumental year for all of us and showcase some of the work by the talented people we were fortunate enough to be able to work with and a look inside our fashion house over 2019...
+We wanted to take some time to reflect on what has been a monumental year for all of us.
+We also wanted to showcase some of the work by the talented people we were fortunate enough to work with and a look inside our fashion house over 2019.

 (Model: Annalise Monson / Photog: Tameika Leslie / H&MUA: Tahnii Marquis)

-In the very early stages of our re-branding, we had the pleasure of being invited to collaborate with 3 incredible people from Tasmania; Annalise, Tameika and Tahnii.
+In the early stages of our rebranding, we enjoyed being invited to collaborate with three incredible people from Tasmania; Annalise, Tameika, and Tahnii.

-We were so excited by the ideas they had envisioned so we had to jump on board without hesitation.
-It ended up becoming a truly gorgeous photoshoot showcasing the hard work and dedication to their individual industries that all three have become well known for while also wearing our wedding dresses at some incredible and beautiful spots in Tasmania.
+We were so excited by the ideas they had envisioned, so we had to jump on board without hesitation.
+It ended up becoming a genuinely gorgeous photoshoot showcasing the hard work and dedication to their industries that all three have become well known for a while, also wearing our wedding dresses at some incredible and beautiful spots in Tasmania.

 (Pictured: Euphorie Studios seamstresses Sunn & R)